GRobots/Practice/readme.txt

 This is a lin
 This is another line
 Is this surely a line?
-I think it is
+I think it
-rrftfugyuguiguiijiig by tomi
+mama its a line